Danny Drinkwater

 Daniel Noel Drinkwater (born 5 March 1990) is an English former professional footballer who played as a midfielder.

 Having come through the youth academy at Manchester United, he spent time on loan with Huddersfield Town, Cardiff City, Watford and Barnsley.
-He moved to Leicester City in 2012, where he was part of the Foxes side that was promoted to the top flight and later part of their Premier League title-winning team in 2016.
-After moving to Chelsea in 2017 and making few appearances for the London-based club, he spent the remainder of his career on loan at Burnley, Aston Villa, Kasımpaşa and Reading.
+He moved to Leicester City in 2012, where he was part of Leicester’s side that was promoted to the top flight and later part of their Premier League title-winning team in 2015.
+After moving to Chelsea in 2017 and making few appearances for the London-based club, he spent the remainder of his career on loan at Burnley, Aston Villa, Kasımpaşan and Reading.
+He departed Chelsea in June 2022, following the expiration of his contract.

 Drinkwater also played internationally for England at under-18, under-19 and senior levels, winning three caps in 2016 for the latter whilst a Leicester player.

 Club career

 Manchester United

 Born in Manchester, Drinkwater joined the Manchester United academy at the age of nine, progressing through the ranks before earning a trainee contract in July 2006.
 In his first season at the club, he became a regular in the Manchester United under-18 team, making 27 appearances and scoring two goals.
 He received his first taste of reserve team action that same season, coming off the bench to replace Ritchie Jones in a 5–2 Premier Reserve League win at home to Wigan Athletic.
 The following season, Drinkwater consolidated his position in the under-18s team while increasing his presence in the reserves.
 In the 2008 Lancashire Senior Cup final against Liverpool on 31 July 2008, he came on as a 56th-minute substitute for Rodrigo Possebon before scoring the winning goal three minutes from full-time.
 In the 2008–09 season, Drinkwater became a regular in the reserve team, making 18 appearances and getting on the scoresheet twice.

 At the end of the season, he was called up to the Manchester United first team for their dead rubber league match against Hull City on 24 May 2009.
 He was named on the bench, but did not take to the field.